raffaelepojer/GNN-RBN-reasoning/README.md

 All the python files with kfold will generate multiple experiments and will report the results in txt files.
 Each experiments will be inside a directory with the name of the seed used.

-## How to work with Primula
+## How to Work with Primula

-With the generated RBN we can infer the same problem of the examples in the paper.
-In the folder **rdef_files** there are contained some base graphs to use in Primula.
-The .rdef file are just definition of a graph for the Primula system, each node is declared with its type and arguments it takes.
-If you want to change the prior probability for some relation in the RBN definition, change it directly to the .rbn file, usually are on the top.
+Once you have generated the RBN, you can perform inference using Primula.
+In the **rdef_files** folder, you'll find base graphs that can be used with Primula.
+These .rdef files define the structure of a graph for the Primula system, including node types and their arguments.
+If you need to modify prior probabilities for relations in the RBN definition, you can typically find them at the top of the .rbn file.

-Here the steps that are needed to start replicating the examples with Primula:
+To replicate examples using Primula, follow these steps:

+1. **Download and Compile Primula**:
-- Download and compile primula from the original [GitHub repository](https://github.com/manfred-jaeger-aalborg/primula3).
-The main class is RBNgui.Primula, in the function loadDefaults() you can write the path of the .rbn and .rdef files without using the gui
+   - Download Primula from the original [GitHub repository](https://github.com/manfred-jaeger-aalborg/primula3).
+   - The primary class is `RBNgui.Primula`.
+In the `loadDefaults()` function, you can specify the paths to the .rbn and .rdef files without using the GUI.

+2. **Set Model and Data Sources**:
-- The Model source is for the .rbn file and the Data source is for the .rdef file
+   - Use the Model source for the .rbn file.
+   - Use the Data source for the .rdef file.

+3. **View Graphs in Bavaria**:
-- Click on Modules -> Bavaria to see the graphs.
-Click and activate both the top toggles to see the Input structure and the Probabilistic Relations.
+   - Click on `Modules -> Bavaria` to visualize the graphs.
+   - Activate both top toggles to display the Input structure and the Probabilistic Relations.

+4. **Perform Inference**:
-- Click on Modules -> Inference Module for the inference part.
+   - Access the Inference Module by clicking on `Modules -> Inference Module` for the inference part.

+Following these steps will allow you to work with Primula and perform inference using the generated RBN, replicating examples from the paper.

 ## Replicate the MAP experiments with the Synthetic dataset: